 4. Of the six tastes- Sweet, Sour and Astringent are predominant in the Earth element.
 Earth element enriching foods help to build muscle as well as add strength and stability to the body.

 Earth + Fire = sour

-5. Ayurvedic herb Ashwagandha that is known to vitalize the body, support muscle growth as well as promote strength has a dominance of Earth element.
-If you like to nourish earth element, you can try to have Ashwagandha with warm milk in the morning when you wake up.
+5. Ayurvedic herb Ashwagandha that is known to vitalize the body, support muscle growth as well as promote strength has a dominance of the Earth element.
+If you like to nourish the Earth element, you can try to have Ashwagandha with warm milk in the morning when you wake up.

 Keep Elemental Ayurvedic energies in balance

 How do you keep your elemental ayurvedic energy in harmony?